yangyiicode/yangyicodedata/gitskill/readme.txt

 haha

-Creating a new branch in quick.
+Creating a new branch in quick and simple.